cabarius/ToyBox/ToyBox/README.txt

     Pathfinder Wrath of The Righteous Discord channel members
         @Spacehamster - awesome tutorials and taking time to teach me modding WoTR, and letting me port stuff from Kingdom Resolution Mod
         @m0nster - for giving me permission to port stuff from Back of Tricks
+        @hambeard - for permission to port the great KingMaker mod, TheLootCheckList
         @Vek17, @Bubbles, @Balkoth, @swizzlewizzle and the rest of our great Discord modding community - help, moral support and just general awesomeness
     @m0nster, @Hsinyu, @fireundubh for Bag of Tricks which inspired me to get into modding WoTR because I missed this mod so much